 In June 2019, MariMed Hemp issued a \$10 million secured promissory note to an unaffiliated party (the "\$10M Note").
 On the maturity date in January 2020, or earlier at MariMed Hemp's discretion, the principal balance shall be repaid plus a payment of \$1.5 million.
-At June 30, 2019, the pro-rata portion, based on the term of the note, of such payment approximated \$162,000 and was charged to interest expense.
+At September 30, 2019, the pro-rata portion of such payment, based on the term of the \$10M Note, approximated \$573,000 and was charged to interest expense.
 The \$10M Note is secured by the Company's right, title, and interest in certain property relative to the seed sale transactions with GenCanna, previously disclosed in Note 1 - Organization and Description of Business.
-The \$10M Note imposes certain covenants, all of which were complied with as of June 30, 2019.
+The \$10M Note imposes certain covenants on the borrower, all of which were complied with as of September 30, 2019.

 As part of the \$10M Note transaction, the Company issued three-year warrants to purchase 375,000 shares of common stock at an exercise price of \$4.50 per share to the holder of the \$10M Note.
 The fair value of these warrants on the issuance date of approximately \$601,000 was recorded as a discount to the \$10M Note.
-Approximately \$65,000 of the warrant discount was amortized to interest expense in June 2018.
-Accordingly, the carrying value of the \$10M Note approximated \$9.46 million at June 30, 2019.
+Approximately \$294,000 of the warrant discount was amortized to interest expense through September 30, 2019.
+Accordingly, the carrying value of the \$10M Note approximated \$9.69 million at September 30, 2019.

 In April 2019, MariMed Hemp issued a \$1 million secured promissory note to an unaffiliated party maturing in December 2019.
 The note is secured by the collateral assignment of certain receivables from GenCanna (the "Secured Receivables") and certain obligations of GenCanna to MariMed Hemp arising from the seed sale transactions previously disclosed in Note 1 - Organization and Description of Business.
 The principal balance plus a payment of \$180,000 shall be due in full on the earlier of the maturity date or three business days after MariMed Hemp's receipt of payment by GenCanna of the Secured Receivables.
-Such payment date can be extended by the noteholder for an additional three months with proper notice; and if extended, the noteholder shall receive an additional payment of \$30,000.
-At June 30, 2019, the pro-rata portion, based on the term of the note, of the \$180,000 payment approximated \$52,000 and was charged to interest expense.
+Such payment date can be extended by the noteholder for an additional three months with proper notice, and if extended, the noteholder shall receive an additional payment of \$30,000.
+At September 30, 2019, the pro-rata portion, based on the term of the note, of the \$180,000 payment approximated \$64,000 and was charged to interest expense.
 MariMed Hemp can elect to repay the note in whole or in part without penalty, provided the noteholder is given proper notice and MariMed Hemp is not in default of the note agreement.
 Upon such election, the entire payment of \$180,000 shall be deemed earned by and due to the noteholder.

-In March 2019, the Company raised \$6 million from the issuance of a secured promissory note maturing in December 2019 and bearing interest at the rate of 13% per annum, with interest payable monthly.
-Such note is secured by the collateral assignment of certain receivables from and obligations of GenCanna to MariMed Hemp arising from the seed sale transactions previously disclosed in Note 1 - Organization and Description of Business The Company may elect to prepay the note in whole or part without penalty upon three business days' notice and with payment of all interest through the maturity date.
+In March 2019, the Company raised \$6 million through the issuance of a secured promissory note to an unaffiliated party maturing in December 2019 and bearing interest at the rate of 13% per annum (the "\$6M Note").
+Such note is secured by the collateral assignment of certain receivables from and obligations of GenCanna to MariMed Hemp arising from the seed sale transactions previously disclosed in Note 1 - Organization and Description of Business.
+The Company may elect to prepay the note in whole or part without penalty upon three business days' notice and with payment of all interest through the maturity date.
 The Company may extend the maturity date by up to three months upon thirty days' notice prior to the maturity date with an extension fee payment to the note holder of \$300,000.
-At June 30, 2019, the carrying value of this note was \$6 million.
+At September 30, 2019, this note has a principal balance of \$6 million and accrued interest of approximately \$424,000.